rinatkhaziev/wp-frontend-uploader/readme.txt

 [input type="file" name="photo" id="ug_photo" class="required" description="Your Photo" multiple="multiple"]
 [input type="submit" class="btn" value="Submit"]
 [/fu-upload-form]`

+= I get a white screen or "0" when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
+This  means that either the file was uploading for too long or it was too big.
+Two PHP settings to look at are:
+[max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize).
+If you don't have any ability to modify these settings, please contact your hosting company's support.

 = Where are the plugin's settings? =
 You can find Frontend Uploader's settings under Settings > Frontend Uploader Settings.